otammato/3_Kubernetes_FullStackApp_Deployment_on_AWS_EKS/README.md

 <br><br>

-For the deployment I will be pulling Docker images created in the preceding project here:
+For the deployment I will be pulling Docker images created in the preceding project located here: https://github.com/otammato/FullStack_NodeJS_MySql_Docker.git

 <br><br>